 Policy Reform Project

 The Policy Reform Project encompasses FIRE’s efforts to proactively and systematically challenge campus policies that violate students’ and faculty members’ fundamental rights.
 Through in-depth research and legal and public advocacy, this project secures vital reforms to some of the nation’s most egregious speech codes.
 Using research from FIRE’s Spotlight Database, the Policy Reform Project targets speech codes through correspondence with campus administrators, on-campus collaboration with student allies, and public awareness initiatives including our “Speech Code of the Month” and annual speech code report.
-The Policy Reform Project also works to uphold and secure critical legal precedent through FIRE’s Speech Code Litigation Project.
-Working with cooperating attorneys from FIRE’s Legal Network, the Speech Code Litigation Project has successfully challenged 100% of the lawsuits it coordinated against campus speech codes.
-Finally, FIRE’s Legislative and Policy Project works to support these efforts by combatting government policies that threaten to erode free speech protections and advocating for greater legislative and legal protections for individual rights in higher education.
+The Policy Reform Project also works to advance FIRE’s mission in the legal field, connecting with attorneys nationwide through our Legal Network, publishing legal scholarship, and filing amicus briefs in key cases.
+Finally, FIRE’s Legislative and Policy Project works to support these efforts by combatting government policies that threaten to erode free speech protections and by advocating for greater legislative and legal protections for individual rights in higher education.

 The FIRE Student Network